Large-Scale Velocity Dispersion and the Cosmic Web: Measuring large-scale velocity dispersion in -body simulations

 For a general discussion on interpolations on tetrahedra and phase-space projections of velocity fields, we kindly refer the reader to \citet{Hahn2014}.
 Here, we are mainly interested in the velocity dispersion tensor field which we can measure by computing the variance of the velocities of the tetrahedra intersecting a given point $\bmath{x}$ in configuration space: \autoref{eq:veldisp} becomes

 The fields $\rho^{(k)}$ and $v_i^{(k)}$ are interpolated linearly on the tetrahedra to the evaluation point using the values at the vertices.
 Alternatively, also the exact grid projection method of \cite{Powell2015} could have been used instead.
+The resulting field is in all cases volume weighted, which is very difficult to achieve by simple particle sampling since underdense regions are always poorly sampled \citep[as has already been pointed out by][]{Bernardeau1996}.

 For our statistical result, we use the entire volume of the 300~$h^{-1}$Mpc boxes and compute the velocity dispersion on a $1024^3$ and $512^3$ grid.